jimmyzero3/semi-apriori-python-mapreduce-program-for-Hadoop/README.md

 For beginners, please check Michael G. Noll's [Running Hadoop on Ubuntu Linux (Single-Node Cluster)](http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/) and [Writing an Hadoop MapReduce Program in Python](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/).
 Those are great tutorials and my code are mostly edit vesion of his.
 Many thanks to him.

+2. Do $sudo chmod +x [all mapper and reducer files] to make them executable.

-2. Run the n1 mapreduce job using Apriori_mapper.py as mapper and Apriori_reducer.py as reducer.
+3. Run the n1 mapreduce job using Apriori_mapper.py as mapper and Apriori_reducer.py as reducer.

-3. If the job is done successfully, download the part-00000 file from your output directory in HDFS.
+4. If the job is done successfully, download the part-00000 file from your output directory in HDFS.

-4. Run $sort -k2 -n -r part-00000 >> [The path you wish]/MapRedSorted_n1_top100, then manually make an top 100 list by deleting lines after line 100.
+5. Run $sort -k2 -n -r part-00000 >> [The path you wish]/MapRedSorted_n1_top100, then manually make an top 100 list by deleting lines after line 100.
 (Come on, don't be lazy.)
 You should get something like this:

 Item1&nbsp;&nbsp;&nbsp;&nbsp;12345